peymand/java8/README.md

-# java8

-this is repository which is about java 8 new features such as lambda, stream and new datetime api.
+# Java 8 new features

+## Setup
+### Requirements
+* Should use Java 8 or higher.
+Previous versions of Java are un-tested.
+* Use Maven 3.5.2 or higher

+## Support
+For questions and help:
+* Please send me email

+GitHub Issues will not be addressed.